xabbu42/Master/arbeit.md

 follows that any constant $c_{i,j,k}$ is exclusively used when handling the $(⊃ □)$ rule $R_{i,j}$.

-Assume for contradiction, that the set of inputs $IN$ used for $d$ is self-referential.
+Assume for contradiction that the set of inputs $IN$ used for $d$ is self-referential.
 That is there is a subset $\{t_0{:}A_0(t_1), ..., t_{n-1}{:}A_{n-1}(t_0)\}$ of $IN$.
 The occurrences of $t_{k+1 \mod n}$ in $t_k{:}A_i$ have to be a subterm of realization term for a